Deniz Burnham: Astronaut candidacy

 On December 6, 2021, Burnham was revealed to be one of ten candidates selected as part NASA Astronaut Group 23.
 She started her training in January 2022, completed it with fellow astronaut candidates Anil Menon and Marcos Berrios in a ceremony on March 5, 2024.

+Spaceflight

+In July 2026, NASA announced that Burnham had been assigned to her first mission to the International Space Station, serving as an Expedition 75/76 flight engineer.
+She is set to launch aboard the Roscosmos Soyuz MS-30 spacecraft alongside cosmonauts Dmitry Petelin and Konstantin Borisov with launch targeted for March 2027 from the Baikonur Cosmodrome; the crew is expected to spend about seven months aboard the station.
+During the expedition, Burnham is expected to conduct scientific investigations and technology demonstrations intended to help prepare for future human missions to the Moon and Mars.

 Personal life

 Burnham lived in Wasilla, Alaska with her fiancé Shaun Little while working as a drilling engineer.
 Burnham holds a private pilot license, as well as helicopter and instrument ratings.